What is an Elevator Pitch? Examples for Students and Job Seekers

 What to Avoid in an Elevator Pitch

 When done well, your elevator pitch should help you make a positive first impression and stand out to employers.
 To do this, you should avoid cliches, jargon and anything too personal.
+Here are a few interview tips to avoid:

 “Everyone uses those words,” he said.
 “Think a little bit more deeply about what you’re saying to make them (employers) more interested.”